 Residential drug rehab provides around-the-clock support and supervision.
 You can access medical and mental health professionals any time.
 This is particularly important during early recovery.

 Medical professionals will help you manage detox and withdrawal symptoms.
-Detoxing safely at an experienced addiction treatment center is incredibly important.
+Detoxing safely at an experienced addiction treatment center is important.
 You or a loved one will be surrounded by those whose number 1 priority is to make sure you are safe and as comfortable as possible.

 Therapists, counselors, and peers will help you remain motivated and confident in your ability to move through the first and most difficult part of recovery.
 Having a healthy support system is one of the biggest factors that leads to long-term recovery.
-Confiding in compassionate therapists and counselors who will help you understand healthy ways to cope with stress and pain that doesn’t involve drugs, and being around others who understand your struggle can be extremely beneficial.
+Confiding in compassionate therapists and counselors who will help you understand healthy ways to cope with stress and pain that doesn’t involve drugs, and being around others who understand your struggle can be helpful.

-How to Know if You are Ready for Addiction Treatment
+How to Know If You Are Ready for Addiction Treatment

 Drug and Alcohol Withdrawal Symptoms